Signal Temporal Logic Control Synthesis among Uncontrollable Dynamic Agents with Conformal Prediction: Case studies

 \textbf{Multi-agent prediction regions. } Fig.~\ref{fig:case1_his} shows histograms of the nonconformity scores $R_{OL}^{(j)}$ and $R_{CL}^{(j)}$ evaluated on $D_{cal}$.
-From these histograms of nonconformity scores, we compute $C_{OL} := 0.941$ and $C_{CL} := 0.968$ according to Theorem \ref{thm:proba}.
-Next, we empirically validate the correctness of the prediction regions by checking whether or not \eqref{eq:cp_open_} and \eqref{eq:cp_closed_} hold.
+From these histograms of nonconformity scores, we compute $C_{OL} := 0.863$ and $C_{CL} := 1.033$ according to Theorems \ref{thm:proba} and \ref{thm:prob_close}.
+Next, we empirically validate the correctness of the prediction regions in \eqref{eq:cp_open_} and \eqref{eq:cp_closed}.
 We perform the following two experiments $1000$ times each.
-In the first experiment, we randomly sample $50$ calibration trajectories from $D_{cal}$ and $50$ test trajectories from $D_{test}$.
-Then, we construct $C_{OL}$ and $C_{CL}$ from the $50$ calibration trajectories and compute the ratio of how many of the $50$ test trajectories satisfy $R_{OL}^{(j)} \leq C_{OL}$ and $R_{CL}^{(j)} \leq C_{CL}$, respectively.
+In the first experiment, we randomly sample $150$ calibration trajectories from $D_{cal}$ and $150$ test trajectories from $D_{test}$.
+Then, we construct $C_{OL}$ and $C_{CL}$ from the $150$ calibration trajectories and compute the ratio of how many of the $150$ test trajectories satisfy $R_{OL}^{(j)} \leq C_{OL}$ and $R_{CL}^{(j)} \leq C_{CL}$, respectively.
 Fig.~\ref{fig:case1_his_emp} shows the histogram over these ratios, and we can observe that the result achieves the desired coverage $1-\delta=0.85$.
-In the second experiment, we randomly sample $50$ calibration trajectories from $D_{cal}$ and $1$ test trajectories from $D_{test}$.
-Then, we construct $C_{OL}$ and $C_{CL}$ from the $50$ calibration trajectories and check whether or not the sampled test data satisfies $R_{OL}^{(j)} \leq C_{OL}$ and $R_{CL}^{(j)} \leq C_{CL}$, respectively.
-We find a ratio of $0.867$ for $R_{OL}^{(j)} \leq C_{OL}$ and a ratio of $0.869$ for $R_{CL}^{(j)} \leq C_{CL}$, respectively, which further empirically confirms \eqref{eq:cp_open_} and \eqref{eq:cp_closed_}.
-For one of these test trajectories, Fig.~\ref{fig:case1_trajectory} shows the prediction regions defined by $\hat{Y}_{\tau|k}$ and $C_{\tau|k}$ for $\tau > k$ where $k=0$, $k=8$, $k=16$ and $k=26$ from the left to the right respectively.
+In the second experiment, we randomly sample $150$ calibration trajectories from $D_{cal}$ and $1$ test trajectories from $D_{test}$.
+Then, we construct $C_{OL}$ and $C_{CL}$ from the $150$ calibration trajectories and check whether or not the sampled test data satisfies $R_{OL}^{(j)} \leq C_{OL}$ and $R_{CL}^{(j)} \leq C_{CL}$, respectively.
+We find a ratio of $0.913$ for $R_{OL}^{(j)} \leq C_{OL}$ and a ratio of $0.871$ for $R_{CL}^{(j)} \leq C_{CL}$, respectively, which further empirically confirms \eqref{eq:cp_open_} and \eqref{eq:cp_closed}.
+For one of these test trajectories, Fig.~\ref{fig:case1_trajectory_qualitative} shows the prediction regions by shaded areas defined by $\hat{Y}_{\tau|k}$ and $C_{\tau|k}$ for $\tau > k$ where $k=0$, $k=8$, $k=16$ and $k=26$ from the left to the right, respectively.

-\textbf{Predictive control synthesis. }Fig.~\ref{fig:case1_trajectory} shows the result of the proposed control framework.
-Fig.~\ref{fig:case1_trajectory}(a) specifically presents the result of the open loop controller where the predict regions are large for large $\tau$ while Figs. \ref{fig:case1_trajectory}(b)(c)(d) present the result of the closed loop controller at times $k=8, 16, 26$, respectively.